gallofeliz/hen-backup/README.md

 - Fiable ?
 - Bandwidth by backups/operations
 - Priorities (immediate/next/normal) by backups and operations

-Coming :
 - Yml config !
 With ability to declare repositories in a repositories section or under backups section (for ex for 1 repository for 1 backup definition)

+Coming :
 - Maybe Priorities "timeout" : After a configured time, a queued backup or operation will be running immedialty
 - Keep policies to remove old backups and prune the repositories

 ## Use

-See docker-compose.yml
+See docker-compose.yml ane config_test.yml

 Notes :
 - Multiple repositories are configurable